Data-driven computational pipelines

 Simply follow these three steps.

-Java 8 is required
+Java 8 or later is required

 Try a simple demo